-However, a survey of team leaders across companies working in varied business environments and at different levels in the hierarchy show that most of them harbor frustrated feelings like “in spite of numerous reminders, quite often things don’t happen on time”.
+However, a survey of team leaders across companies working in varied business environments and at different levels in the hierarchy shows that most of them harbor frustrated feelings like “in spite of numerous reminders, quite often things don’t happen on time”.

-Over the years many management tools and tactics have been applied to improve productivity and speed of execution by teams.
-Many of these attempts improve productivity to a certain extent; however it still falls short of desired levels in terms of reliability, quality and magnitude of output.
+Over the years, many management tools and tactics have been applied to improve productivity and speed of execution by teams.
+Many of these attempts improve productivity to a certain extent; however, it still falls short of desired levels in terms of reliability, quality, and magnitude of output.

-1. Soliciting Commitment dates
+1. Soliciting Commitment Dates

-One way in which leaders try to improve team performance is by urging underlings to work faster and by asking them to commit a particular date for completing tasks.
+One way in which leaders try to improve team performance is by urging underlings to work faster and by asking them to commit to a particular date for completing tasks.
 Unfortunately, in spite of committing dates, many are unable to complete assigned tasks in time.
 Most leaders believe that this is because:

 - People commit to wrong dates or

-• People lack the right attitude and/or sufficient motivation level to strive to complete tasks by committed dates
+- People lack the right attitude and/or sufficient motivation level to strive to complete tasks by committed dates

 2. Using Standard Task Times

 It is believed that people are unable to give correct dates for their tasks because of one or more of the following reasons: